Gyri: So what is your opinion on standardized tests?

 Got it, got it.

-Here, got it just mean I see or I understand.
-The listener says this phrase to show they follow what the speaker is saying.
+Here, got it just means I see or I understand.
 Notice the following:

 - We use this software to analyze data in our reports.

 - Got it!